connorberek226/Project_3/README.md

 ## Steps
 1. Aquired data
-   -Obtained Covid-19 data from CDC datasets of Covid-19 infection and mortality rates broken down by state within the United States https://data.cdc.gov/Case-         Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36
+   -Obtained Covid-19 data from CDC datasets of Covid-19 infection and mortality rates broken down by state within the United States.
-   -Bureau of Economic Analysis (BEA)
+   -Obtained population and income data from Bureau of Economic Analysis (BEA)

 3. Cleaned and Merged data